Finding a Lab

-- Do a Pub Med search of the investigators and read some of the papers from the labs.
+- Conduct a Pub Med search of the investigators and read some of the papers from the labs.

 - Make contact.

-The Johns Hopkins neuroscience department site lists many of the neuroscience-related researchers on all Hopkins campuses.
-Students can also consult departmental web pages and other online information.
+The Johns Hopkins Neuroscience Department site lists many of the neuroscience-related researchers on all Hopkins campuses.
+You can also consult departmental web pages and other online information.
 The research interests of faculty members are usually listed, along with selected bibliographies of published works.

-Students should do a Pub Med search for more recent papers written by the faculty they are interested in working with.
-Try to find review papers, which are usually easier to understand.
-You will also need to find some primary articles, so that you can get more information about the lab.
-For example, a PI may be working on Alzheimer’s disease; this work can be done with patients, animal models, cell cultures, etc. It is good to read a brief selection of the articles that have been published by the potential supervisors, to ensure that the nature of the research being conducted is understood and can be intelligently discussed.
+You should conduct a Pub Med search for more recent papers written by the faculty in which you are interested.
+Review papers are usually easier to understand.
+Also, find some primary articles, so that you can get more information about the lab.
+For example, a PI may be working on Alzheimer’s disease; this work can be done with patients, animal models, cell cultures, etc. Read a brief selection of articles published by your potential supervisors to ensure that you can intelligently discuss the nature of the research.

-It is best to contact faculty via email to discuss possible research opportunities.
-You should introduce yourself as an undergraduate neuroscience major and explain your interest in working for credit in the faculty member’s laboratory.
+Contact faculty by email to discuss possible research opportunities.
+Introduce yourself as an undergraduate neuroscience major and explain your interest in working for credit in the faculty member’s laboratory.

 The medical school campus is on a different schedule than the Homewood campus.
-Faculty members from the medical school will start looking for students around the end of April and beginning of May for the summer session, around August for the fall semester, and January for the spring semester.
-These are just guidelines, however, and students have found labs before or after these times.
+Medical school faculty look for students at the end of April and beginning of May for the summer session, in August for the fall semester, and in January for the spring semester.
+However, students have found labs before or after these times.

-During the summer months and over intersession, students may also choose to do research at other universities closer to their hometowns.
-You will need approval from Dr. Linda Gorman in order to work in labs outside of Hopkins campuses.
+During the summer and intersession, you may also choose to do research at other universities closer to your hometowns.
+You will need approval from Dr. Linda Gorman to work in labs outside of Hopkins.